Updated for 2021: College Substance Abuse Statistics, Facts, & Recovery – The Complete Guide

 Effect on Grades

-An estimated 1 in 4 college students see negative effects on their academics related to alcohol use including lower grades and missing class.
+An estimated 1 in 4 college students see negative effects on their academics related to alcohol use, including lower grades and missing class.

-College Students and “Study Drugs”
+College Students and Drugs

-It’s not just alcohol abuse that’s problematic on college campuses—other substances are abused as well.
 One such drug is Adderall, which is a stimulant ADHD medication often dubbed a “study drug” by college students.

 A study published by the Journal of Clinical Psychiatry showed that the use of Adderall, primarily without a prescription, is a growing problem among young adults.
 Drugs like Adderall can create a euphoric high, especially when large amounts are used.
 They can also help students focus and stay awake for long periods.

-Unfortunately, there are serious potential side effects including the possibility of heart attack, stroke and mental health problems like the development of depression or symptoms of anxiety.
+Unfortunately, there are serious potential side effects including the possibility of heart attack, stroke, and mental health problems like the development of depression or symptoms of anxiety.

 A six-year study recently released showed the following: